Skip to main content

 This Self has the ability not only to observe our inner world but also to serve as a compassionate energy, fostering healing and harmony within our internal system.

-The Self embodies many of our most valuable traits and resources, such as compassion, curiosity, creativity, calmness, courage, clarity, confidence, and connectedness.
-It can also provide healing to extreme or vulnerable parts of ourselves.
+The Self embodies many of our most valuable qualities, such as compassion, curiosity, creativity, calmness, courage, clarity, confidence, and connectedness—the 8 C's.
+It can also provide healing to exiled or burdened parts of ourselves.

 IFS Therapy

-The Internal Family System (IFS) is an evidence-based model that aims to achieve balance and harmony between behavioral responses that carry extreme beliefs, reactions, or emotions acquired due to trauma and attachment injuries.
+The Internal Family Systems (IFS) model is an evidence-based approach that aims to achieve balance and harmony among internal parts that carry extreme beliefs, reactions, or emotions resulting from trauma and attachment injuries.

 IFS psychotherapy is based on three main assumptions: